MicrosoftDocs/iis-docs/iis/develop/windows-web-application-gallery/integrate-the-windows-web-application-gallery-into-a-control-panel.md

 A typical package requests the following parameter names:

 - **Application Path**.
 This is the Web server path for the application in the form of "Web Site/Application" (for example, "Default Web Server/application\_name").
 - **Application Database Information**.
 This is the database information required for the application to communicate with the database, typically consisting of four parameters:

     - **Database Server**.
 The host name or IP address of the database server.
     - **Database Name**.
 The name of the database.
     - **Database Username**.
 The ID used by the application for communicating with the database.
     - **Database Password**.
 The password for the database username.
-- **Database Administrator info****rmation**.
+- **Database Administrator information**.
 These are the credentials required for creating the database and user listed above.

 These parameter names are recommended, but not required.
 The control panel can tell which parameters are parts of the database connection by referring to the **tags** that are included with the parameters.